Council leader calls for beggars to be removed before UK royal wedding

 Windsor, the oldest inhabited castle in the world which has been a home of British monarchs for almost 1,000 years, attracts 1.3 million visitors every year, while many also visit the town to watch the regular “Changing the Guard” ceremony with soldiers in scarlet tunics and bearskin hats parading with an army band.

-Dudley said the council had invested heavily in support services to help those in need with shelters and emergency accommodation for rough sleepers, added there was evidence that many of those begging were not in fact homeless.
+Dudley said the council had invested heavily in support services to help those in need with shelters and emergency accommodation for rough sleepers, adding there was evidence that many of those begging were not in fact homeless.

-“Obviously, the level of tourist interest is set to multiply with the Royal Wedding in May 2018, and there are increased concerns from our residents about their safety,” he wrote, calling for the police to invoke powers such as the 1824 Vagrancy Act to clear the streets.
+“Obviously, the level of tourist interest is set to multiply with the Royal Wedding in May 2018,” he wrote, calling for the police to invoke powers such as the 1824 Vagrancy Act to clear the streets.
 “The whole situation also presents a beautiful town in a sadly unfavorable light.”

-Stansfield said he was surprised the letter had been publicly released, but added the police would be happy to listen to any issues.
+Stansfield said he was surprised the letter had been publicly released, but added the police would be happy to investigate Dudley’s concerns.

-“I will of course provide (Councillor) Dudley with a full response addressing his concerns once I have received the letter and investigated further the issues he has raised,” he said in a statement.

 The Windsor Homelessness Project’s manager Murphy James told the BBC it was “sickening” Dudley had cited the royal wedding as a reason for concern.